 n., The process of recovering data or records as bits from a failed, damaged, degraded or obsolete digital medium, followed by steps to restore the intelligibility of the recovered data or records.
 Syn.: digital archaeology.
-See also: preservation strategy.
+[Computer and Information Sciences]

 data stream